Using Liquibase and Docker

 Liquibase Docker container image

 Liquibase Docker container image includes the Liquibase software, Java, JDBC drivers, and all other dependencies already preconfigured.
-The image is based on a trusted OpenJDK image openjdk:11-jre-slim-buster
+The image is based on the Eclipse Temurin image eclipse-temurin:17-jre-focal

 .

-Also, there are libraries represented by database driver and client packages that are preinstalled into the container image.
-The list of available database drivers:
+Also, there are libraries represented by database driver and client packages that are preinstalled into the container image:

 - DB2